nicnosis/iu-courses/j360/web-syllabus.md

 ### Deadlines
 Deadlines are strict and non-negotiable.
 Late assignments will be accepted for the first five calendar days after a deadline.
 After that, I will remove 10% daily.
 Assignments may not be submitted after five calendar days have elapsed (Example - Deadline is September 8th, you cannot submit after September 13th)

+The only __exception to this rule__ is the final project, which cannot be submitted late.

 ### Proper Attribution for Referenced Works
 By nature, code is re-usable and extensible.
 It is both acceptable and encouraged to utilize and adapt examples of code; this is common on websites like StackOverflow.
 However, the sources for all referenced code must be given in your code commenting.
 I will assist students with finding code that is reusable (such as under the GNU license), and help with giving proper credit to the source.